Readpato/dashboard-zoo-cologne-challenge/TASKS.md

 Alright, test are passing!
 Take that Duisburg Zoo!

+Now that our function is tested and working, I have added some TSDoc comments to help future team members understand the code better :)

 ### Task 5: UI Fixing and Improvement

 The zookeepers report that the table is incomplete and different than usually.
 More specifically: